vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 Canonical OEM enablement packageset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The \`canonical-oem-enablement\` packageset is glob based.
+The \`canonical-oem-metapackages\` packageset is glob based.
 The exact
 glob is defined in the packageset description and is expanded according
 to the list of source packages in the Ubuntu archive for a given series.
 Any DMB member may update the packageset according to the glob expansion